AnyChart/docs.anychart.com/Basic_Charts/Custom_Drawing.md

 ### States

-If you want something more than simply change color on hover and on select you need to override {api:anychart.core.series.RenderingSettings#updatePoint}updatePoint(){api} drawer and track draw/redraw things when differen states signals come:
+If you want something more than simply change color on hover and on select, you need to override the {api:anychart.core.series.RenderingSettings#updatePoint}updatePoint(){api} drawer and track draw/redraw things when different states signals come:

 ```
 series = chart.column([["A",1],["B",2],["C",3]])